-(c) (1) Any person may file a formal complaint with the 23 24 committee that alleges a violation of the standards of conduct.
-A 25 formal complaint does not include information provided to the 26 ombudsperson pursuant to paragraph (6) of subdivision (a), unless 27 the person who contacted the ombudsperson elects to file a 28 complaint that complies with this subdivision and subdivision (d).
-29 (2) Except as provided in paragraphs (3) and (4), a complaint 30 shall not be filed more than 18 months after the date that the alleged 31 violation occurred.

-(3) If the committee determines that the person filing the complaint did not know, or through the exercise of reasonable diligence could not have known, of the alleged violation within 18 months after the date that the alleged violation occurred, the complaint may be filed within three years after the date that the alleged violation occurred.

-38 (4) If a complaint is filed within 60 days prior to an election at 39 which a Senator or officer or employee is a candidate for elective 40 office, the complaint shall be returned to the person filing the

-1 complaint, and the person shall be informed that the complaint

-2 may be filed with an appropriate enforcement agency and may be

-3 refiled with the committee after the election.
-The period of time4 for filing the complaint shall be extended for 60 days.

-5 (5) A complaint shall not be filed if it alleges a violation that 6 occurred prior to the adoption of the standards of conduct.

-7 (d) A formal complaint shall satisfy all of the following 8 requirements:

-9 (1) It shall be in writing.
+- (c) (1) Any person may file a formal complaint with the committee that alleges a violation of the standards of conduct. - (2) Except as provided in paragraphs (3) and (4), a complaint shall not be filed more than 18 months after the date that the alleged violation occurred. - (3) If the committee determines that the person filing the complaint did not know, or through the exercise of reasonable diligence could not have known, of the alleged violation within 18 months after the date that the alleged violation occurred, the complaint may be filed within three years after the date that the alleged violation occurred. - (4) If a complaint is filed within 60 days prior to an election at which a Senator or officer or employee is a candidate for elective office, the complaint shall be returned to the person filing the complaint, and the person shall be informed that the complaint may be filed with an appropriate enforcement agency and may be refiled with the committee after the election.
+The period of time for filing the complaint shall be extended for 60 days. - (5) A complaint shall not be filed if it alleges a violation that occurred prior to the adoption of the standards of conduct. - (d) A formal complaint shall satisfy all of the following requirements: - (1) It shall be in writing.

-10 (2) It shall state the name and contact information of the person11 filing the complaint.
+(2) It shall state the name and contact information of the person filing the complaint.